-IMPORTANT: Applications submitted after the March 31st deadline for the winter mini-grant cycle will be reviewed and processed during the spring mini-grant cycle opening on June 1st.
+Applications submitted after the deadline will be reviewed and processed during the next mini-grant cycle.

 Eligibility for mini-grant funds are based on the following requirements: